The references used by the author in an article or book you're already using is a great place to find additional resources for your project!

 Research involves applying critical thinking to information.
 A researcher analyzes the material and develops a perspective on it.
 The goal is to think critically about the information, not simply repeat its ideas.

-This link takes you to a listing of all the databases the library subscribes to - Databases A-Z page.
+This link takes you to a listing of all the databases the library subscribes to - Databases page.